Four steps toward building a successful safety program

 Once you get started, it will become second nature for your employees to communicate about safety.

-“You know you have an effective safety culture when employees are willing to talk to each other when they’re doing something unsafe,” said SFM Loss Prevention Technical Leader Lee Wendel.
+“You know you have an effective safety culture when employees are willing to talk to each other when they’re doing something unsafe,” said SFM Director of Loss Prevention Lee Wendel.

 Your employees need to see that you’re serious about creating a safe work environment.
 Once you have employees talking about safety, you need to make sure to be communicative and follow up on their observations.

-If you have employees reporting safety concerns to you that go unanswered, the program will lose credibility.
+If you have employees reporting safety concerns to you that go unanswered, the program will lose momentum, as well as credibility.
 Not only will this prevent you from improving safety, it could also cause things to swing in the other direction if your workers lose confidence in you.

 You’ll also have to ensure your supervisors are supporting any actions taken to correct a safety concern.
-If a supervisor contradicts a decision, that could be a quick halt to your program.
+If a supervisor contradicts a decision, that could bring a quick halt to your program.

 Ultimately, when it comes to leadership in safety, your goal is to have all employees view themselves as safety leaders.
 But you are the person who can make that happen.